billryan/algorithm-exercise/en/linked_list/README.md

 # Linked List

-This section includes common operations on linked list, such as deletion, insertion, and combination.
+This section includes common operations on linked list, such as deletion, insertion, and merging.

 Frequently made mistakes: